isc-projects/stork/doc/troubleshooting.rst

 :Issue:       During the registration process, the Stork Agent prints the ``problem with registering machine:
               cannot parse address`` message.
-:Description: The Stork is configured to use an IPv6 Link Local address.
+:Description: The Stork is configured to use an IPv6 link-local address.
 The agent prints the
               ``try to register agent in Stork server`` message and then the above error.
 The agent exists with the fatal status.
 :Solution:    Use a global IPv6 or an IPv4 address.
-:Explanation: The IPv6 Link Local addresses aren't supported by the Stork Server.
+:Explanation: The IPv6 link-local addresses aren't supported by the Stork Server.

 --------------